DataDog/hiring-engineers/answers.md

 be alerted when you are out of the office.
 Set up two scheduled downtimes for this monitor.

-- One that silences it from 7pm to 9am daily on M-F:
+>- One that silences it from 7pm to 9am daily on M-F
-- And one that silences it all day on Sat-Sun.
+>- One that silences it all day on Sat-Sun

 To create new downtime schedules, navigate to Monitors > Manage Downtime:
 - or go here: https://app.datadoghq.com/monitors#/downtime